mia-platform/documentation/docs/development_suite/identity-and-access-management/manage-groups.md

 :::info
 In the case that a user has access to the Company solely from its membership of that group, the removal from that group will result in loss of access to the Company for that user.

-In the case that a user has access to more Company Groups, or has a specific individual Company role assigned, the removal from that Group will NOT result in the loss of access to the Company for that user; for this reason, it is necessary to pay close attention to what privileges are still left to that user on the Company resources.
+In case a user has access to more Company Groups, or has a specific individual Company role assigned, the removal from that Group will NOT result in the loss of access to the Company for that user; for this reason, it is necessary to pay close attention to what privileges are still left to that user on the Company resources.

+You can completely remove user access to a Company from the [Users section](/development_suite/identity-and-access-management/manage-users.md#removing-a-user).
 :::